 Absolutely.
-Here at Pelley Law PLLC, we will be happy to discuss your case with you.
+We will be happy to discuss your case with you.
 There is never a charge for consultation.
 Call us at 206 355 5527, and an experienced attorney will be sure to get back with you within 24 hours.

 How can you help me?
 What will your firm do?

 If we accept your case, all of our professional resources will be directed to resolving the unique issues involved in your particular case and in obtaining the best possible outcome.
 Our firm is dedicated to servicing those have been accused by the State.
 It takes very little to accuse—it takes a great deal to defend.
 We are tough, aggressive legal counsel.
 If trial becomes necessary, rest-assured that you, as our client, will be well-prepared.

 We have various payment methods available to retain our services.
 The first of which is an hourly rate.
 We decide this hourly rate on a case-by-case basis with due consideration given to the time and complexity involved, as well as the lawyer who will be handling the file.
 However, this can oftentimes be expensive and cost-prohibitive to a client.
 Therefore, other cases are operated under a flat fee agreement.
 We can discuss which would be the most effective approach given your case.
 It is important to note, if you are searching for the least expensive attorney, you should probably keep looking.
 Rather than seeking volume, we pride ourselves on doing good work and prefer giving a high-quality service to select clients.